base-link/base/book/terms/code/walk.md

 A site is a generic word for any instance.

 ```
-# just before it starts
+# just before it NoteTreets
 hold x
 hold y